 “Reminder: You’ve got 1 event coming up today.”

 It wasn’t just any Wednesday after all.
-It was the Wednesday I’d RSVPed for my first small business networking event.
+It was the Wednesday I’d RSVP for my first small business networking event.

-I slammed my laptop shut, shoved it in my bag, and high-tailed it out of there.
+Crap, I thought, slamming my laptop shut and high-tailing it out of there.

 Last to arrive at the event, I wiggled my way into a circle of chairs arranged around a communal table.

-Then she looked to me.
+Then she looked at me.
 “Your turn,” she smiled.

 “Oh, um, hey.
-I’m Erika,” I stuttered as I studied the water rings on the table.
+I’m Erika,” I stuttered, studying the water rings on the table.
 “I’m a writer.
 I write a little bit of everything…short stories, websites, blogs.
 And, um, yeah.”

 I looked up.
-Everyone was staring at me so I coughed up a “that’s all” to divert the spotlight.
+Everyone was staring at me so I coughed up a “that’s all” to conclude my spiel.

 What is an elevator pitch, exactly?